rozbb/draft-waict-transparency/draft-waict-transparency.md

 ## Serving the inclusion data

 After the presence of transparency is signalled, the user has to verify the transparency.
 The manifest bundle contains a base64 encoding of the inclusion of the manifest hash into the prefix tree, followed by a signed note of the prefix root.
-Concrtely, this is:
+Concretely, this is:
 ```
 struct {
     PrefixInclusion inc,
     u8 signed_note[1..2^24]
 } TProof
 ```

-# Monitoring a Site

-A site MAY monitor its entry in a transparency service dictionary by querying `get-leaf`.
-If its `epoch_created` is unchanged from the last check, then the monitor knows the domain was not unenrolled since last check.
-The monitor can then also check if the history size increased since the last check.